 - 5 = Very Good

-In respect of those establishments that do not display their poor score rating at their premises, members of the public are able to check the rating directly on the Food Standards Agency website, if their local authority participates in this scheme.
+In respect of those takeaways that do not display their poor score rating, members of the public are able to check the rating directly on the Food Standards Agency website, if their local authority participates.

-It would be expected that a low food hygiene score rating will have a detrimental impact on any establishment by harming its reputation with its customers and, ultimately, its profit.
+It would be expected that a low food hygiene score rating will have a detrimental impact on any takeaway by harming its reputation with its customers and, ultimately, its profit.

 Food Hygiene Enforcement | Kangs Food Hygiene Solicitors